← Back to Cookbook

 2

-The Sentry MCP server gives Cursor agents direct access to your Sentry issues, feedback, and debugging context.
-Once connected, the @Sentry tool will be available in all your Cursor agents.
+The Sentry MCP server gives your Cursor agent direct access to your Sentry issues, feedback, and debugging context.
+You add and authenticate it from within the automation's Tools section on cursor.com/automations — it isn't configured in the Cursor desktop app.

 Sentry MCP Server docs